What To Expect?

 Acts 20:27 “For I have not shunned to declare unto you all the counsel of God."

 Following the example of Christ, We believe it is just as important to sit down for a meal together with our church family as it is with our lost neighbors for the sake of the gospel.
-For this reason we host a church wide meal on the third Sunday of every month.
+For this reason we host a church wide meal on the fifth Sunday of every month.
 We also invite our members to be actively involved in showing love to their community with gospel intentionality.
+On the first Sunday night of every month the pastor's host a few families at each of their houses to demonstrate the hospitality of Christ.

 1 Peter 4:9 “Use hospitality one to another.”